PentaHelix/pentahelix.github.io/_posts/2015-03-06-[chrawl]-DevLog-1:-Animations-and-Pathfinding.md

 Also, here's a gif of some new animations:
 ![Animations](http://i.imgur.com/qkkBV4M.gif)

 Now, for the magic system.
-There will be 3 main types of magic casting abilities.
+There will be 3 main types of magic casting.
 1. Simple "Hand Magic"
 2. Tomes
 3. Scrolls